-Title I - Improving the Academic Achievement of the Disadvantaged: Mustang Public Schools has four elementary sites that qualify for Title I services.
+Title I - Improving the Academic Achievement of the Disadvantaged: Mustang Public Schools has five elementary sites that qualify for Title I services.
 Services include additional educational opportunities to qualifying students in the areas of math and reading.
-There are currently twelve teachers and five paraprofessionals who serve students for these extra services.
-Funding from this grant pays for materials, supplies, required professional development and parental involvement to operate the four programs, eight teachers and five paraprofessional salaries.
+There are currently twelve teachers and five paraprofessionals who provide these additional services.
+Funding from this grant pays for teacher and paraprofessional salaries, materials, supplies, required professional development and parental involvement oppportunities.

 FEDERAL PROGRAMS COMPLAINTS

 The district receives federal funds and has established a complaint process to help ensure compliance with federal grant requirements.
 Any student, parent, community member or employee who believes the district has violated any regulation connected with the expenditure of federal funds should notify the district using the process outlined in Board of Education Policy 2007, which governs complaints.